 Through the 50-50% match requirement, the Land and Water Conservation Fund (LWCF) doubles available dollars to build trails, trailheads, bridges, river launches, cabins, playgrounds and more on state and local lands.

 The lack of receipt authority for Alaska Department of Natural Resources to accept LWCF dollars means FFY 2019 ($1.5M) and 2020 ($1.9M) authorizations are now also on the clock.
 Utilizing the LWCF funds to invest in capital improvement projects can provide work for Alaskans both near and long term.
 When the COVID-19 disruption is over, these projects will be assets to our public lands, gateway communities and growing tourism and recreation economies.
 The recently adopted federal Great American Outdoors Act (S.3422) adds new funding for outdoor recreation through LWCF.
 The Act, which passed with support from all three Alaskan congressional delegates – Senators Murkowski and Sullivan and Congressman Young – permanently secures funding for the Land and Water Conservation Fund, and Alaska’s annual share is confirmed to grow to $2.5M/year – IF we cover administrative costs and secure the required match.

 2. NATIONAL TRANSPORTATION BILL

-In particular, the nation’s recreational trails community is advocating for provisions of the INVEST in America Act which increase funding for the Recreational Trails Program (RTP).
+In particular, the nation’s recreational trails community is advocating for provisions which increase funding for the Recreational Trails Program (RTP).
 The RTP has been the key to better and safer trails across the nation.
 In Alaska, the RTP provided over $18M to fund 507 projects between 1993-2018.
 Yet, the funding for the RTP has stayed flat for more than a decade while demand for trails increased.
 In addition to opportunities to increase funding, work is needed to make the process for reviewing and approving RTP grant applications.
 Making the process simpler and more predictable would save time and money both for applicants and for the DNR Division of Parks and Outdoor Recreation.